Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Introduction

 \section{Introduction}

 Precision medicine aims at tailoring treatments to individual patients by taking their clinical heterogeneity into consideration \citep{hodson_precision_2016,ginsburg_precision_2018}.
-One important treatment strategy in precision medicine is called dynamic treatment regimes (DTRs), which sequentially assign treatments to individual patients based on their evolving health status and intermediate responses \citep{moodie_demystifying_2007,chakraborty_dynamic_2014}, with the goal to maximize their long-term rewarding outcome.
-Over the past years, there has been an explosive development of statistical methods and machine learning algorithms for learning DTRs using either randomized trials \citep{murphy_experimental_2005,lavori_dynamic_2004,dawson_efficient_2012,lei_smart_2012}, or observational data \citep{moodie_q-learning_2012,simoneau_adaptive_2020}.
-Among them, regression-based methods, such as G-estimation \citep{robins_optimal_2004}, A-learning \citep{murphy_optimal_2003} and Q-learning \citep{qian_performance_2011}, fit regression models to estimate expected future outcome at each stage, or its varied form such as blip functions or regrets, and obtain the optimal DTRs by comparing the model-predicted outcomes among treatments in a backward fashion.
-To lessen the concern of model misspecification, machine learning based approaches have also been advocated to learn the optimal DTRs through directly optimizing the so-called value function.
-Examples of the machine learning based methods include outcome weighted learning (OWL) \citep{zhao_estimating_2012,zhao_new_2015} and its doubly robust extension \citep{liu_augmented_2018}, which connects the value optimization problem to a weighted classification problem that can be solved efficiently through support vector machines.
+One important treatment strategy in precision medicine is called dynamic treatment regimens (DTRs), which sequentially assign treatments to individual patients based on their evolving health status and intermediate responses \citep{chakraborty_dynamic_2014}, with the goal of maximizing their long-term rewarding outcome.
+Over the past years, there has been an explosive development of statistical methods and machine learning algorithms for learning DTRs using either randomized trials \citep{murphy_experimental_2005,dawson_efficient_2012,lei_smart_2012}, or observational data \citep{rosthoj_estimation_2006,moodie_q-learning_2012}.
+Among them, regression-based methods, such as A-learning \citep{murphy_optimal_2003,blatt_technical_2004}, G-estimation \citep{robins_optimal_2004}, regret regression \citep{henderson_regret-regression_2010}, Q-learning \citep{qian_performance_2011,ma_learning_2022}, and doubly robust regression \citep{zhang_estimating_2012,barrett_doubly_2014}, fit regression models to estimate expected future outcome at each stage, or its varied forms such as blip functions or regrets, and obtain the optimal DTRs by comparing the model-predicted outcomes among treatments in a backward fashion.
+To lessen the concern of model misspecification, machine learning-based approaches have also been advocated to learn the optimal DTRs by directly optimizing the so-called value function.
+Examples of machine learning-based methods include outcome weighted learning (OWL) \citep{zhao_estimating_2012,zhao_new_2015} and its doubly robust extension \citep{liu_augmented_2018}, which connects the value optimization problem to a weighted classification problem that can be solved efficiently through support vector machines.